OmurEKiraz/SpotifyPlaylistMover/README.md

 # 🎵🎶 SPOTIFY PLAYLIST TO CSV EXPORTER 🎶🎵

 This tool allows you to export any public Spotify playlist into a CSV file containing track names and artist names.
-The generated CSV file can then be used with other tools to transfer your playlists to YouTube or other platforms.
+The generated CSV file can then be used with my other tool to transfer your playlists to YouTube.

 🚀 Features